sTechLab/Visual-Near-Duplicates-Detection-in-the-Context-of-Social-Media/README.md

 - [Figshare dataset publication](TODO) with digital object identifier (DOI) **TODO**

 ### Accessing the images
-The images in the dataset can be viewed and dowloaded using [Google Cloud Storage](https://console.cloud.google.com/storage/browser/adina-images).
+The images in the dataset can be viewed and downloaded using [Google Cloud Storage](https://console.cloud.google.com/storage/browser/adina-images).